Archive for the ‘Calcium’ Category

 Omega-3s

-There is a more common test that could shed some light on your EPA status – blood clotting time.
+There is a more common test that could shed some light on your EPA status—blood clotting time.
 Most doctors test for this routinely.
 If your blood is clotting too fast, you might be lacking EPA.
-But, I rarely hear from a vegan whose blood is clotting too fast.
-If blood clotting time is normal, it doesn’t necessarily mean you have enough DHA.
+I rarely hear from a vegan whose blood is clotting too fast.

 Iron